Home

 Your consent is NOT required before your school district may:

-Since IDEA Part B is 28 pages long, it is a good idea to obtain it from your district or county department of education prior to your IEP meeting so you have adequate time to review it and write up a list of any questions you may have.
-To learn more about parent consent and the IEP process read our "5 Steps to Understanding the IEP."
+It is a good idea to obtain it from your district or county department of education prior to your IEP meeting so you have adequate time to review and write up a list of any questions you may have.